snowtrack/snowfs/README.md

 $ npm run benchmarks
 ```

-Example run on a Macbook Pro (2020) with an APFS formatted SSD:
+Example run on a Macbook Pro (2020) with an APFS formatted SSD to check-in, delete and restore a 4GB Photoshop File.

 ```
 ...